siraat-ai/google-data-engineer-certification/career-reflection-the-eagle-and-the-wind.md

 Because eagles do not rise *despite* the wind —
 they rise **because of it**.

-And this journey into Google Data Engineering, in Sweden,
+And this journey into Google Data Engineering, in Frankfurt,
 is not a departure from who I am —
 it is the height I was meant to reach.